Dmitri Alenichev: Managerial career

 In 2011, he joined FC Arsenal Tula as a manager and led the club through three promotions in 3 seasons from fourth-level Russian Amateur Football League to the top-level Russian Premier League.
 Arsenal was relegated after just one season in the top tier and Alenichev left.

 In June 2015, he became manager of his former club Spartak Moscow.
 He resigned as Spartak manager on 5 August 2016 following Spartak's elimination in the 2016–17 UEFA Europa League third qualifying round by AEK Larnaca.
 At the end of that season, Spartak won the Russian Premier League for the first time in 16 years under the management of his assistant Massimo Carrera.

 On 5 June 2017, Alenichev signed a two-year contract with Russian second division club Yenisey Krasnoyarsk.
 In his first season, he led Yenisey to promotion to the Russian Premier League for the first time in club's history.
 He was replaced as Yenisey coach after the club was relegated from the Premier League at the end of the 2018–19 season.

 Style of play

 A technically gifted and offensive-minded midfielder, Alenichev's favoured role was as a number 10 behind the strikers; he was also deployed as a central midfielder on occasion throughout his career, although he lacked both the physicality and tactical sense to excel in this position.

 Personal life

 His older brother Andrei Alenichev also played football professionally.
-He has two sons, Maksim (born 2001) and Daniil (born 2004) who followed on his footsteps and became footballers too.
+He has two sons, Daniil (born 2004) and Timofey (born 2012).
+Daniil followed in his footsteps and became a footballer too.
+As of 2026, Daniil plays in Portuguese lower-tier amateur leagues.

 Alenichev joined the United Russia party.
 On 14 June 2007, he was voted the representative of the Omsk Oblast in the Federation Council of Russia.
 He represented it until 2010, when he accepted the position of head coach of the Russia national under-18 team.

 In 2009, Alenichev was part of the Russia squad that won the 2009 Legends Cup.